NRCan/CanFlood/README.md

 ## I'm getting Errors!
-Check to see if there is a similar issue on the above 'Issues' tab.
+Check to see if there is a similar issue on the above '[Issues](https://github.com/IBIGroupCanWest/CanFlood/issues)' tab.
 Hopefully this thread will resolve the problem, if not, reply to the thread.

-If there is no issue ticket yet, create a new one on the above 'Issues' tab with a screen shot of the error (and output from First Aid is possible).
+If there is no issue ticket yet, create a new one on the above '[Issues](https://github.com/IBIGroupCanWest/CanFlood/issues)' tab with a screen shot of the error (and output from the QGIS plugin First Aid if possible).

 Using this issue tracker will help us track all the problems, and provide a useful reference for other users.